reactjs/react.dev/content/docs/codebase-overview.md

 React has almost no external dependencies.
 Usually, a `require()` points to a file in React's own codebase.
 However, there are a few relatively rare exceptions.

-The [fbjs repository](https://github.com/facebook/fbjs) exists because React shares some small utilities with libraries like [Relay](https://github.com/facebook/relay), and we keep them in sync.
-We don't depend on equivalent small modules in the Node ecosystem because we want Facebook engineers to be able to make changes to them whenever necessary.
-None of the utilities inside fbjs are considered to be public API, and they are only intended for use by Facebook projects such as React.

 ### Top-Level Folders {#top-level-folders}

 After cloning the [React repository](https://github.com/facebook/react), you will see a few top-level folders in it: